gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 also highly configurable via Lua.
-You can extend the editor via plugins, write your own config or just use a pre-configured distribution like [AstroNvim](https://astronvim.github.io/) which gives you an IDE-like feeling without much config tinkering.
+You can extend the editor via plugins, write your own config or just use a pre-configured distribution like [AstroNvim](https://astronvim.github.io/) which gives you an IDE-like feeling without much tinkering.

 #### [Helix](https://helix-editor.com/)

 Helix is a blazing fast terminal editor written in [Rust](https://www.rust-lang.org/).
 Syntax-Highlighting and LSP support works out-of-the-box.
 I use it for short edits and Rust development.
-The great thing about Helix is that you get eighty percent of the Emacs or Neovim user experience with almost no customization effort.
+The great thing about Helix is that you get 80% of the Emacs or Neovim features with almost no customization effort.

-A common Emacs or Neovim config consists of dozen of files and thousand lines of source code.
-Compare this with helix, the following code block is my whole
+A normal Emacs or Neovim config consists of thousand lines of code.
+In contrast, this is my complete helix configuration:
-configuration:

 ```toml
 theme = "onedark"